inngest/inngest/docs/SDK_SPEC.md

 	id: string;

   /**
-   * A unique IDfor the type of event.
+   * A unique ID for the type of event.
 We recommend using lowercase dot
    * notation for names, prepending `prefixes/` with a slash for organization.
    *
    * e.g. `cloudwatch/alarms/triggered`, `cart/session.created`